-Card sorting is a proven and valuable method of collecting insights on your users’ way of thinking and for optimizing the Information Architecture (IA) in your digital products.
+Card sorting is a proven and valuable method of collecting insights into your users’ way of thinking and for optimizing the Information Architecture (IA) in your digital products.
 Apart from all the different types of card sorting there are also 2 different methods of how you can approach what environment you want to conduct your study in.

-Both online and offline card sorting have their benefits as well as the downsides.
+Both online and offline card sorting have their benefits as well as downsides.
 Let’s take a closer look at each of them and make sure that you choose the right one to fit your needs.

 Offline card sorting